-After this offering, there will be 142,236,913 ordinary shares outstanding, as well as warrants to purchase an aggregate of 11,853,726 ordinary shares at an exercise price of \$0.01 per share.
-Sales by us or our shareholders of a substantial number of ordinary shares in the public market following this offering, or the perception that these sales might occur, could cause the market price of our ordinary shares to decline or could impair our ability to raise capital through a future sale of, or pay for acquisitions using, our equity securities.
-Of our issued and outstanding shares, all the ordinary shares sold in this offering will be freely transferable, except for any shares acquired by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+As of June 30, 2021, there were 145,641,073 ordinary shares outstanding, as well as warrants to purchase an aggregate of 10,865,916 ordinary shares at an exercise price of \$0.01 per share.
+As of June 30, 2021, we also had 13,346,196 ordinary shares available for future grant under our equity incentive plans and 12,287,454 ordinary shares that were subject to share awards outstanding (of which 6,753,151 were vested and exercisable as of June 30, 2021).
+Sales by us or our shareholders of a substantial number of ordinary shares in the public market, or the perception that these sales might occur, could cause the market price of our ordinary shares to decline or could impair our ability to raise capital through a future sale of, or pay for acquisitions using, our equity securities.